oa-333/elog/README.md

     }

 Log sources form a tree hierarchy according to their qualified name, which is separated by dots.
-The root log source has empty name, and does not have a dor following its name, so that second level
+The root log source has an empty name, and does not have a dot following its name, so that second level
-log sources have a qualified name equal to their bare name.
+log sources have a qualified name that is equal to their bare name.

 The log level of each log source may be controlled individually.
 The log level of a log source affects all log sources underneath it, unless they specify a log level separately.